jordestay/status/windows/README.md

 Automate this process in an exe file
 1. Find the serial port of the LED (this doesn't change on windows if the LED is unplugged)
     - Open terminal and run `mode` to return the serial ports
     - Scroll until you see `Status for device COM##:`.
-This is the USB (RUN ON STARTUP OR HAVE A PORT LISTENER)
+This is the USB (TODO: RUN ON STARTUP OR HAVE A PORT LISTENER)
     - Get the port name `COM##`
     - add it to the command files